faablecloud/docs/deploy/runtime.md

-# Apps Runtime
+#  Runtime

-Apps run in our platform as Linux Containers.
+Your app run in our platform as Linux Containers.
 This document describes how apps work in Faable Deploy.

-## Node.js Runtimes
+## Node.js

 Node versions adhere to Semver, the semantic versioning convention popularized by GitHub.
 Semver uses a version scheme in the form `MAJOR.MINOR.PATCH`.